JorjBauer/swd40/README.txt

 clone, driving another Pololu motor shield.
 It receives pulses from the receiver board on two digital pins, telling it to perform left and right rotation of the shoulder motor.

+The fourth is the music player, which is in the head.
+It's an Arduino Uno with an Adafruit WAV shield, an SD card, a small amp, and a beefy speaker salvaged from an old set of computer speakers.